talon-one/talon_go/README.md

 # Talon.One Go SDK

 > [!NOTE]
-The next-gen version of this SDK is available [here](https://github.com/talon-one/talon-one-go-sdk).
+The next-generation version of this SDK is available [here](https://github.com/talon-one/talon-one-go-sdk).
+The new SDK offers significant improvements, including immediate feature parity with the latest Talon.One product releases, as well as enhanced security and reliability.

 This SDK supports all of the operations of Talon.One's Integration API and Management API.